ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/exam-prep-standard-course/README.md

     - Operations
   - Adoption Strategies
     - Project stage
-      - Evaluate the business case for cloud adoption (does AWS meet buisness needs)
+      - Evaluate the business case for cloud adoption (does AWS meet business needs)
     - Foundation stage
       - Migration to AWS begins
     - Migration stage
       - Migrate workloads to AWS
-      - Prepare a ccoe (Cloud Center of Excellence)
+      - Prepare a CCOE (Cloud Center of Excellence)
     - Reinvention stage
-      - Assesment of the cloud environment
+      - Assessment of the cloud environment
   - 7 Migration Strategies
     - Rehost
       - Lift and shift